 Actuaries earn professional status, in part, by passing a series of examinations administered by the Society of Actuaries and Casualty Actuarial Society.
 Descriptions of the exams and information about submitting an application can be found on the web at www.BeAnActuary.org.
+Also see the "Basic Education Catalog" published by the Society of Actuaries; copies are available in Rm 121 Physics.
 Most employers require at least one exam of new hires.
 The optimal time to take the first exam, Mathematical Foundations of Actuarial Science, is soon after completing a calculus-based probability course like MTH 135.
 Summer internships are helpful in assessing suitability for an actuarial career, but openings are limited and positions are often filled by January or February, usually with students who have passed an exam.